Zuiko: Minor systems

 Prior to the lenses built for the Pen-F half-frame camera, Olympus produced the Ace rangefinder camera in 1958.
 Four Zuiko-branded lenses were sold for the Ace.
 The Ace was followed up by the Ace-E of 1959, which added a selenium light meter; the Ace-E was rebranded as the Sears Tower 19 for America.
-Sears also offered two accessory lenses (35mm 2.8 and 80mm 5.6) for the Tower 19.
+Sears also offered two accessory lenses (35 mm 2.8 and 80 mm 5.6) for the Tower 19.

 Between the Pen-F and the OM system cameras, Olympus manufactured the FTL camera with a M42 lens mount modified to pass aperture information to the camera's internal meter.
 Olympus offered six lenses with the FTL.
-Both cameras took 35mm film, but the lenses are not interchangeable between the two systems.
+Both cameras took 35 mm film, but the lenses are not interchangeable between the two systems.